synw/microb/README.md

 	   c <- cmd
    }
    ```

+### 3. Declare the service server side

-Declare the service in Microb: open `services/manifest.go` in the Microb package:
+Declare the service in Microb: open `services/manifest.go` in the Microb package and
+add your service:

    ```go
    package services